Peanut Butter Frozen Hot Chocolate

 I almost thought about not buying one when I first moved out for college.
 Now I can’t live without it.

 Here’s a tip to help you measure the ice – most blenders have marks along the side that say 1 cup, 2 cup, etc.

 When you measure the ice for this recipe, just add enough ice to reach the 2 cup line.

 Most frozen hot chocolate recipes use a packet of hot cocoa mix; however that’s not how I roll.

 All you need is some cocoa powder and powdered sugar to go along with the other ingredients.

 I decided to amp up my usual whipped cream by making peanut butter whipped cream.
-That’s definitely not something you can buy in stores.
-Actually, I’m surprised nobody has capitalized on this yet.
+You also add more chocolate flavor by making chocolate whipped cream.

 Then I drizzled my frozen hot chocolate with some peanut butter fudge sauce and topped it with some chopped peanut butter cups.

 Seriously, how can you not smile after one sip?

 - 1/4 cup finely chopped peanut butter cups + more for garnish